-File schemas represent the "request" and "response" structures for interaction with a data resource.
-File schemas can be inherited from activities that are adjacent to a transformation, or they can be defined directly in the the transformation.
+File schemas represent the request and response structures for interaction with a data resource.
+File schemas can be inherited from activities that are initially adjacent to a transformation, or they can be defined directly in the the transformation.
 A schema defined directly within the transformation takes precedence over a schema defined as part of an activity.

 Whether a file schema is required depends on if the activity is being used as a source or target of a transformation.
 In some cases, such as in an operation designed to archive files from a data source to a target without a transformation, no file schemas are required; if they are specified, they are simply ignored.